elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will copy over the variables set for the environment regarding cloud provider, environment name, and flavor to the new location: the common default config.

+1. Run migration script `remove_old_metrics_server.sh`

+    This will remove the old metrics-server components from the clusters.

 1. Update apps configuration:

     This will take a backup into `backups/` before modifying any files.